 Improvements in technology are making it possible for us to share data with local healthcare providers, for the purposes of providing you with better and safer care.
 This enables us to introduce a secure and auditable electronic means of sharing, to replace slow and inefficient, and often less secure, manual or paper sharing methods.
 The aim of this type of sharing is to ensure the health and social care staff treating you, have the information they need to provide you with the best and safest care.

-You can object to (opt-out of) your personal information being shared with other organisations, apart from exceptional circumstances (i.e. your own or someone else’s safety is at risk), or where the law requires information to be passed on.
+You can object to (opt-out of) your personal information being shared with other organisations, apart from in exceptional circumstances (i.e. your own or someone else’s safety is at risk), or where the law requires information to be passed on.
 You can opt-out of this using a Type 1 Opt-out form – see pages 7 and 8 of this document or ask at Reception.

-In line with the General Data Protection Regulation 2018, we will always inform patients if our data sharing arrangements change, in advance, so that they have an opportunity to object.
+In line with the General Data Protection Regulation 2016, we will always inform patients if our data sharing arrangements change, in advance, so that they have an opportunity to object.